kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 2. kubectl resolves 'pods' to GVR core v1 pods using cluster discovery information
 3. kubectl fetches `/openapi/v3/<group>/<version>`
 4. kubectl parses the result as kube-openapi spec3
-5. kubectl locates the return type of the `/apis/<group>/<version>/<resource>` OpenAPI Path
+5. kubectl locates the schema of the return type for the Path `/apis/<group>/<version>/<resource>` in kube-openapi
+6. If a field path was used, kubectl traveres the definition's fields to the subschema specified by the user's path.
-6. kubectl renders the type using its built-in template for human-readable plaintext
+8. kubectl renders the type using its built-in template for human-readable plaintext
-7. If `--recursive` was used, repeat step 6 for the transitive closure of object-typed fields of the top-level object.
+9. If `--recursive` was used, repeat step 8 for the transitive closure of object-typed fields of the top-level object.
 Concat the results together.

 ### Template rendering